Anomaly-free deformations of spherical general relativity coupled to matter: Introduction

 In this paper, we study a simple midisuperspace model and show that one can in fact consider holonomy corrections (even scale-dependent ones) in the presence of local degrees of freedom.
 In Sec.~\ref{classical} we briefly review the classical canonical formulation of spherically symmetric spacetimes and introduce the dynamics through a scalar matter field.
 In Sec.~\ref{modified}, we will show that the requirement of anomaly freedom gives rise to severe consistency conditions, which are necessary for our theory to remain covariant.
+More precisely, we will compute Dirac's algebra for a generic Hamiltonian quadratic in radial derivatives of the configuration variables along with the classical diffeomorphism constraint.
+Although straightforward, these computations are extremely lengthy and, in certain cases, we will omit some intermediate steps in order to show only the final result.
 In Sec.~\ref{vacuum}, we completely solve the vacuum anomaly equations and provide the most general anomaly-free Hamiltonian that is quadratic in radial derivatives of the triad components.
 Moreover, we find an observable of this system, which we identify with the mass of the model.
 In Sec.~\ref{polymerization}, we reconsider the case coupled to matter and obtain a specific polymeric constraint that shows a regular behavior for any value of the angular component of the connection.
 The previous notion of mass will be extended to this model and the deformation of the algebra will be given in terms of scalar functions.
 Finally, Sec.~\ref{conclusion} summarizes the results and presents our conclusions.